gobicycle/bicycle/technical_notes.md

 5. Decode TXs and messages and save to DB
 6. Goto 1.

+### Nuances of detecting Jetton transactions
+Since the contract code of Jetton wallets can be different, and the standard describes only the format of the transfer message (the internal transfer is not standardized), and there may be no excess and notification messages, that is, the nuances of detecting Jetton transactions.
+Transactions are tracked on the deposit Jetton wallet.
+If there is a transfer notification message in the transaction, then it is decoded and the decoded data is stored in the database.
+But since there may be events that change the balance of the wallet (depending on the wallet code), the balance is additionally checked for the previous block and the current one, the known value is subtracted and the result is written to the database in the form of replenishment with an unknown sender.

 ## Restart policy
 The service must be resistant to restart and long downtime.
 All operations before being sent to the blockchain must be saved in the database with the status and expiration time.